 However, there is a class of errors where the listener cannot control the behavior.
-When a message that cannot be converted is encountered (for example an invalid content\encoding header), the MessageConversionException is thrown before the message reaches user code.
+When a message that cannot be converted is encountered (for example an invalid content_encoding header), some exceptions are thrown before the message reaches user code.
 With defaultRequeueRejected set to true (default), such messages would be redelivered over and over.
 Before version 1.3.2, users needed to write a custom ErrorHandler, as discussed in the section called "Exception Handling" to avoid this situation.